CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 _Location Deck_ — This deck consists of your site cards.
 You may examine and select cards from your location deck as required by play (i.e., do not randomly draw them).
 After being played, your non-Haven site cards are sometimes discarded and placed in the discard pile (i.e., when one of your companies leaves a tapped site, it is discarded).

+{: .note }
+> **Note:** Site cards and regions represent the geography of Middle-earth.
+They are used to control the acquisition of resources.
+Each turn, examine the resources in your hand and select a nearby site to travel to.
+Do not worry too much about which site to use, just pick one that has the resource type you want to play.
+It also helps if you preselect the location cards you are most likely to use.
+See the color insert for a map of Middle-earth.

 _Play Deck_ — This deck consists of your resource cards, hazards cards, and character cards.
 You randomly draw cards from this deck during play.
-Your play deck starts with an equal number of resource cards and hazard cards.

-You can use resources at certain sites and under certain conditions.
+Your play deck starts with an equal number of resource cards and hazard cards.<br>You can use resources at certain sites and under certain conditions.
 Resources include: items, factions, allies, events, etc. _You may only play resource cards during your own turn_.
 You use hazards to hinder and attack your opponent’s characters in order to prevent them from marshalling resources. _You may only play hazard cards during your opponent’s movement/hazard phase_.

 {: .note}
-> **Clarification:** The card, Twilight, is an exception to this rule—it can be played at anytime, either as a resource or as a hazard (it does not count against the hazard limit).
+> **Clarification:** The card, _Twilight_, is an exception to this rule—it can be played at anytime, either as a resource or as a hazard (it does not count against the hazard limit).
 Certain other cards specifically state when they may be played.

 _Discard Pile_ — Your discarded cards are placed face down in your discard pile.
 When your play deck is _exhausted_, location cards in your discard pile are returned to your location deck.
 You shuffle the other cards in your discard pile and they become your new play deck.

 {: .note}
 > **Clarification:** Your play deck is “exhausted” when you draw its last card.
 Some cards require that your play deck be manipulated and then reshuffled—this does **not** “exhaust” your play deck.

-_Out-of-play Pile_—Your cards that are removed from play after being used are placed in your out-of-play pile.
+_Out-of-play Pile_ — Your cards that are removed from play after being used are placed in your out-of-play pile.

-_Marshalling Point Pile_ (_MP pile_) — In addition to marshalling points from cards in play, you gain marshalling points when certain cards are removed from play.
-When you defeat all of the strikes from a creature, the creature’s card is placed in your MP pile.
+_Marshalling Point Pile_ (_MP pile_) — In addition to marshalling points from active cards in play, you gain marshalling points when certain cards become inactive.
 When you store certain resource cards (e.g., items, information cards, etc.), they are placed in your MP pile.
+When you defeat all of the strikes from a creature that has its MPs marked with an "\*" in the upper-left corner of its card, the creature’s card is placed in your MP pile.

 {: .note }
+> **Note:** When you defeat all of the strikes from a creature that does _not_ have an "\*" next to its MP value in the upper-left corner of its card, the creature's card is **not** placed in your MP pile, it is placed in your opponent's out-of-play pile.
+Unlike _METW_, you do not get MPs for defeating certain creatures—after all, many creatures are fighting the Free People too.
+>
 >  **Note:** Because hazard cards are distinct from resource cards, you may not play your hazards on your side of the playing surface. _At the end of a game, it will be obvious whose cards are whose, i.e., hazards in your area must belong to your opponent_.
 We suggest adopting a neutral zone between each player’s side of the playing surface.
 Non-targeted long-events and permanent-events can be played in this neutral zone.
 >
 > **Note:** You may freely examine the contents of your discard pile; your opponent may not.
 The contents of your out-of-play and marshalling point piles may be freely examined by you and your opponent.
 >
-> **Clarification:** If a character is eliminated due to combat or due to failing a corruption check by 2 or more, his card is placed in the out-of-play pile—that character may not be brought back into play by either player.
-If a creature is defeated, its card is placed in the defender’s marshalling point pile.
-If such a creature is unique, it may not be brought back into play by either player.
+> **Clarification:** If a character is eliminated due to combat or due to failing a corruption check, his card is placed in the out-of-play pile—that character may not be brought back into play by either player.<br>When a card is removed from play in all other cases, the card is discarded unless the card specifically states otherwise.
 >
-> When a card is removed from play in all other cases, the card is discarded unless the card specifically states otherwise.
->
+> **Clarification:** In general, cards in your out-of-play pile and your marshalling point pile are considered to be actively in play for the purposes of being unique (if the card states it is unique).

+### KEYWORDS

-> **Clarification:** Several types of cards are referred to by the key word included in the first few words of a card’s text.
-For example, the text of a “spell” card starts with _spell_; the text of a “Nazgul” card starts with _Unique.
-Nazgul_; the text of a “Palantír” starts with _Unique.
+Several types of cards are referred to by the key word included in the first few words of a card’s text.
+For example, the text of a “spirit-magic” card starts with _Magic.
+Spirit-magic_; the text of a “wolf” card starts with _Wolves_; the text of a “Palantír” starts with _Unique.
 Palantir_.

+Keywords do not necessarily carry any rules (though some do like _Unique_ and _Corruption_).
+Keywords are used to determine if an effect in the game affects a card.

 ### CARD COMBINATIONS

 Often combinations of several cards and other actions are required to achieve a desired result.
-For example, to bring The One Ring into play requires: traveling to a site to play one of the Gold Ring cards, some sort of “Test” card or ability, The One Ring card, and a high die roll.
-In addition, the Wizard’s Test card and the Scroll of Isildur card will dramatically improve the chances of successfully getting The One Ring into play.
+For example, to bring _The One Ring_ into play requires: traveling to a site to play one of the Gold Ring cards, some sort of “Test” card or ability, _The One Ring_ card, and a high die roll.
+In addition, the _Scroll of Isildur_ card will improve the chances of successfully getting _The One Ring_ into play.

 ### TAPPING AND CARD POSITIONS